Kindergarten and Elementary Pédagogie de l'Immersion Française (B.Ed.) (120 credits)

 EDPE 300 | Educational Psychology. | 3 |

 Educational Psychology.
-Terms offered: this course is not currently offered.
-Selected theories, models, and concepts relevant to planning and reflecting upon educational practice and improvement.
+Terms offered: Summer 2025 Selected theories, models, and concepts relevant to planning and reflecting upon educational practice and improvement.
 Overview of development, learning, thinking, motivation, individual difference, etc. In relation to applications in classroom teaching and learning, the complementary role of counsellors and psychologists, educational computing and technology.
 The Youth Protection Act. | ||

 EDPI 309 | Diverse Learners. | 3 |